minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 ---
 ### Health hackathon
 #### Challenge
-In 49 hours, create an app around the topic of health.
-[Facebook](https://www.facebook.com/jvhackingfest/?fref=nf) [Write up](https://www.techinasia.com/jv-hacking-fest-healthcare-hackathon-vietnam)
+In 49 hours, create an app around the topic of health. ([Facebook](https://www.facebook.com/jvhackingfest/?fref=nf)) ([Featured in Tech in Asia](https://www.techinasia.com/jv-hacking-fest-healthcare-hackathon-vietnam))

 #### What I like
 Cool mentors.
 I saw a dude gamify a hydration reminder.
 I team up with some random dudes on the day of the hackathon, we won 2nd price.